CodingGagan/markdown_test/install-and-configure/install/provider-installations/gke-autopilot-install.md

 global:
   gmp:
-    enabled: true # If true, kubecost will be configured to use GMP Prometheus image and query from Google Cloud Managed Service for Prometheus.
+    enabled: true # If true, nOps will be configured to use GMP Prometheus image and query from Google Cloud Managed Service for Prometheus.
     gmpProxy:
       projectId: <GCP Project ID>